shiy9/4156_F23_Project/README.md

 - We are using the CheckStyle plugin on IntelliJ to check for potential style warning/errors.
 - To replicate the style checker, install the CheckStyle-IDEA plugin in IntelliJ.
 Then go to Settings -> Tools -> Checkstyle, and select Google Checks.
-- You can now find the style checker at the bottom toolbar of IntelliJ and can run it at the current file, the current module, or the entire project.
+- You can now find the Checkstyle tool at the bottom toolbar of IntelliJ and can run it at the current file, the current module, or the entire project.
-- The report included in the repo is for the entire project.
+- The report is included in the repo under `reports/`, and it is a screenshot generated after clicking the "Check Project" button in the Checkstyle tool.

 ## References
 ### Resources used when implementing JWT token